Skip to main content

 • Follow-up.

 To supplement this data, a number of evaluation exercises are carried out.
-These include exit questionnaires as well as feedback from professionals intervening with youth and employers involved in the work exposure and/or traineeship phase.
+These include exit questionnaires and feedback from professionals intervening with youth and employers involved in the work exposure and/or traineeship phase.
 Programmes are assessed by the Maltese Public Employment Service.
 During the work exposure and traineeship monitoring visits feedback from the trainee and employer is sought to gather additional information on their experience throughout the scheme.
 During the off-the-job training, quality visits are performed to ensure that the delivery of the off-the-job training is in accordance with the course; the trainer is using different delivery methodologies to meet the needs of all trainees, and the tools and facilities used by trainers to deliver the course are in line with the standards established by the Maltese PES.

-Following the experience gained in implementing these schemes and the feedback received from the Monitoring Officers, the Maltese Public Employment Service, Jobsplus, implements changes to the scheme.
-Moreover, the Maltese Public Employment Service, Jobsplus, monitors closely the uptake of the schemes and the employment prospects offered by employers.
-To this end, the Maltese Public Employment Service, Jobsplus, incorporated further checks to limit the potential abuse by employers (for example: the number of trainees enrolled with an employer depends on the number of employees).
-In addition, for every placement, the Maltese Public Employment Service, Jobsplus, enters into an agreement with the employer and the trainee to enlist the roles and responsibilities of each party.
+Following the experience gained in implementing these schemes and the feedback received from the Monitoring Officers, Jobsplus, implements changes to the scheme.
+Moreover, the Maltese Public Employment Service, Jobsplus, closely monitors the uptake of the schemes and the employment prospects employers offer.
+To this end, Jobsplus, incorporated further checks to limit the potential abuse by employers (for example: the number of trainees enrolled with an employer depends on the number of employees).
+In addition, for every placement, Jobsplus, agrees with the employer and the trainee to enlist the roles and responsibilities of each party.